-Suffice it say at this point, the Uniform Comparative Fault Act did not alter the basic rule of joint and several liability where joint tortfeasors acted in concert, breached a common duty, or otherwise were legally responsible for indivisible harm.
+The Uniform Comparative Fault Act (1977) did not alter the basic rule of joint and several liability when joint tortfeasors acted in concert, breached a common duty, or otherwise were legally responsible for indivisible harm.
 Although fault was to be compared among all the parties responsible for the harm and assessed accordingly on a percentage basis, joint and several liability was retained.
 Contribution, however, was to be based upon the percentages assessed among the defendants, not on a pro rata basis as was the case under the Uniform Contribution Among Joint Tortfeasors Act (1955).
-Among other features not contained in the 1955 Act, the Comparative Fault Act provided for reallocation of responsibility in cases where one or more joint tortfeasors were unable to satisfy the damage award assessed and attempted to deal with the set off problem in cases involving counterclaims under the pure comparative fault system.
+Among other features not contained in the 1955 Act, the Comparative Fault Act (1977) provided for reallocation of responsibility in cases when one or more joint tortfeasors are unable to satisfy the damage award assessed.
+It also attempted to deal with the set off problem in cases involving counterclaims under the pure comparative fault system contained in the Act.
 Although the 1977 drafting effort by the Conference, which was chaired by Professor John Wade, provided a state-of-the-art product at that time, much has changed in the interim, particularly with regard to apportionment of tort responsibility.
-In the